ashi009/bestroutetb/README.md

 *Note that*, this script is not complete, as it only analysis the base IP of the block of each APNIC/nonAPNIC delegation.
-But some IPs in a block could be routed to other gateway than its base IP's.
+But some IPs in a block could be routed to other gateway than its base IP's (this only affects some nonAPNIC IP blocks, as it overlaps some APNIC IP blocks.)

-**Update delegated IP files**
+**Update IP delegation files**

     rm *.dat
     ./generate.sh